anasik/anasik.github.io/_posts/2013-07-23-ubuntu-edge.md

 The idea behind the project being, porting a complete desktop OS into a phone, when docked, the Ubuntu OS will start on your computer, running right _from the phone. _

-Well, do check out the video, i.e. if u havent already.
+Well, do check out the video, i.e. if you havent already.